therealnathanjohnson/Video-Neural-Style-Transfer/README.md

 ### Display Frames in a Folder to Decide on Keyframes

-Extract all frames from the video and store in a folder so they can be visually inspected
+To extract all frames from the video and store in a folder so they can be visually inspected:
 ```
 $ python keyframe_selection_utils.py \
   --video "data/video.mp4" \
   --keyframes_dir "data/view_frames"
 ```

-Extract only certain chosen frames and store in folder (frames 5 and 10, in this case)
+To extract only certain chosen frames and store in folder (frames 5 and 10, in this case):
 ```
 $ python keyframe_selection_utils.py \
   --video "data/video.mp4" \